 Under the investment management agreement with Ruffer LLP, the Trustees use RBC Investor Services as custodian, with the custody being arranged by Ruffer.

-Northern Trust is custodian for the pooled funds invested with Insight Investment Management Limited.
 Deutsche Bank Luxembourg S.A. is the depositary for pooled funds invested with ICG-Longbow IV GP SARL.